kumahq/kuma-website/docs/docs/dev/deployments/stand-alone.md

 #### Control plane offline

 * New data-planes won't be able to join the mesh.
-* data-plane proxy configuration will not be updated.
+* Data-plane proxy configuration will not be updated.
 * Communication between data-planes will still work.
 * Cross zone communication will still work.
 * Other zones are unaffected.